PeterHuberSg/StorageLib/DataModel.md

 weekly, monthly or yearly.

-SortedBucketCollection was written specifically for StorageLib to replace Dictionary when it is possible that 2 items share the same key.
+SortedBucketCollection was written specifically for StorageLib to replace Dictionary when it is possible that 2 items share the same key. `SortedBucketCollection.GetStoredItems()` enumerates over all stored children, but skips over not stored children.
+`SortedBucketCollection.CountStoredItems` returns only the number of stored children.

 # Generated class with private constructor